Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 Denominator:The estimated number of children under age 5-17 in the population.

-Health Topic Pages Related to: Population Demographic Characteristics - Poverty Among Children Age 5-17
+Health Topic Pages Related to: Population Demographic Characteristics - Poverty Among School-aged Children (5-17)

 Community Health Resources and Links